 - Changes might upset old fans

-19 years on, there is still no other strategy game like Homeworld, which challenges the player to truly 3D space-borne combat.
-It’s easy to see why, as it’s difficult for us ground based humans to get our heads around, but the result it still spectacular.
+Over 20 years since its first launch, there is still no other strategy game like Homeworld, which challenges the player to truly 3D space-borne combat.
+It’s easy to see why, as it’s difficult for us ground-based humans to get our heads around, but the result is still spectacular.